 Teoro's beloved wife, who quite clearly wears the pants in the family.

-Granddaughter of Genjimaru, her grandmother and/or mother was a native of Kunnekamun and so she does not appear to be of the same species as he is.
+Kuuya's attendant and best friend.
+She is the granddaughter of Genjimaru, her grandmother and/or mother was a native of Kunnekamun and so she does not appear to be of the same species as he is.

 - I Did What I Had to Do: Benevolent, nonmalicious variant, but only in the game.
 She requests her own grandfather cut the tendons in her legs so she can never move or walk without help again just to prove she will never betray Hakuowlo.

 - Wise Beyond Her Years: Despite her age, she proves absurdly mature where it counts.